dahall/Vanara/PInvoke/Shared/AssemblyReport.md

 Struct | Description
 ---- | ----
 COLORREF | The COLORREF value is used to specify an RGB color in the form <c>0x00bbggrr</c>.
-HACCEL | Provides a handle to an accelator table.
+HACCEL | Provides a handle to an accelerator table.
 HBITMAP | Provides a handle to a bitmap.
 HBRUSH | Provides a handle to a drawing brush.
 HCURSOR | Provides a handle to a Windows cursor.